vicentinileonardo/opa-bundle-oci-publisher/README.md

 - Change the variable `REGISTRY` in the file `.github/workflows/release.yml` to the registry you want to push the bundle to.
 Default is `docker.io`.

 - Change the variable `REPOSITORY` in the file `.github/workflows/release.yml` to the repository you want to push the bundle to.
-Default is `your-repository`.
+Default is `REGISTRY_NAMESPACE/your-repository`.

 - Create GitHub repository secrets for the following:
     + `REGISTRY_USERNAME`